kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 *See [Format of File Structure Visuals](#visformat) for further guidance on interpreting the folder tree above.*

 #### FreeSurfer
-MCRIBS converts and organizes its output into a FreeSurfer-compatible format, provided in the `freesurfer/` folder of the Data Release.
+M-CRIB-S converts and organizes its output into a FreeSurfer-compatible format, provided in the `freesurfer/` folder of the Data Release.
 The output files follow the structure of FreeSurfer’s `recon-all` results, which are documented in the [FreeSurfer Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllOutputFiles) and explained in [FreeSurfer Tutorial #3: Recon-all](https://andysbrainbook.readthedocs.io/en/latest/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.html) from Andy's Brain Book.

+*Note*: As noted above, the `freesurfer/` folder nested under M-CRIB-S mirrors the files found in the FreeSurfer folder below.
+The difference (in addition to the symlink files unique to the M-CRIB-S folder) is that the latter includes 3 additional files (`scripts/mcribs.log` and `surf/<l|r>h.midthickness`).

 <pre class="folder-tree">
 freesurfer/
-|__ <span class="subses">SUBSES</span>/
+sub-<span class="label">&lt;label&gt;</span>/
+|_ ses-<span class="label">&lt;label&gt;</span>/
     |__ label/
     |   |__ <span class="placeholder">&lt;lh|rh&gt;</span>.aparc+DKTatlas.annot
     |   |__ <span class="placeholder">&lt;lh|rh&gt;</span>.aparc+DKTatlas.auto.nomask.annot